kyclark/tiny_python_projects/book.md

 On line 15, we indicate the one positional argument our program expects which is some `text` which we can retrieve on line 25.
 It may seem like overkill to use `argparse` for such a simple program, but it handles the validation of the correct number and type of arguments as well as the generation of help documentation, so it's well worth the effort.
 Later problems will require much more complex arguments, so it's good to get used to this now.

 I suggested you could represent the substitution table as a `dict` which is what I create on line 26.
-Each number `key` has it's substitute as the `value` in the `dict`.
+Each number `key` has its substitute as the `value` in the `dict`.
 Since there are only 10 numbers to encode, this is probably the easiest way to write this.
 Note that the numbers are written with quotes around them.
 They are being stored as `str` values, not `int`.
 This is because we will be reading from a `str`.
 If we stored them as `int` keys and values, we would have to coerce the `str` types using the `int` function:

 ````
 >>> type('4')